jshuadvd/hacks-n-notes/addictive-expericences.md

 - Menus, catalogs, lists, etc. are examples of apparent choices.
 - In reality someone or an algorithm limited the user to those specific options.

+### Slot machine behavior

+- Red notification counters, number of likes, etc, are like slots machines that create addiction
+- The addiction is created by variable reward.
+The result always changes.
+- This is why we constantly go back to check the statuses of the apps.

+### Fear of Missing Something Important (FOMSI)

 ## Reference